 Much of Comic Book Herald is dedicated to helping new, lapsed, or ongoing comics fans enjoy Marvel Comics in a chronological order.
 You’ll find these resources below, but the easiest path is going to be starting with Comic Book Herald’s complete Marvel reading order.

-In general terms, Marvel has been in a bit of a rut since 2015’s Secret Wars mega event (My favorite Marvel event of the 2000’s).
-Far too many events have diminished their impact, and Marvel’s stuck in no man’s land trying to transition between new legacy characters and their more familiar classic heroes.
+In general terms, Marvel has struggled to find a foothold since 2015’s Secret Wars mega event (My favorite Marvel event of the 2000’s).
+Far too many events have diminished their impact, and Marvel’s had a tough time committing to transitions between new legacy characters and their more familiar classic heroes.

 Fortunately, over 65 years of publication history means there’s plenty to read, whether you’re invested in the newest Marvel material, or want to enjoy the publisher’s greatest hits.